0xharib/0xharib.github.io/_posts/2023-04-01-why-do-i-need-taxgpt-or-any-other-product.md

 With complete confidence GPT has hallucinated the contents page for this book which has zero basis in fact.

 And finally the icing on the cake.
-A completely fictional summary of a chapter that doesn't exist, peppered with just enough red herrings (Hubert Lane is a real character from the series and is indeed William's nemesis) to imply reality.
+A completely fictional summary of a chapter that doesn't exist, peppered with just enough red herrings  to imply reality.
+For instance, Hubert Lane is a real character from the series and is indeed William's nemesis.

 ![Asking ChatGPT about HUF]({{ site.baseurl }}/assets/images/2023/tax6.png)